HIPAA – the Health Insurance Portability and Accountability Act

 - Introduce a means to authenticate PHI:

-This is essential in order to comply with HIPAA regulations as it confirms whether PHI has been altered or destroyed in an unlawful manner.
+This is essential in order to comply with HIPPA regulations as it confirms whether PHI has been altered or destroyed in an unlawful manner.

 - Implement tools for encryption and decryption:

 This standard relates to the procedures used by authorized users, which must have the functionality to encrypt messages when they are sent beyond an internal firewalled server, and decrypt those messages when they are received.